Audio Voiceover Direction Pack

 - pacing guidance

-- emphasis map (which words/phrases carry weight)
+- emphasis map

-- pause markers
+- pause cues

-- pronunciation watch-outs
+- pronunciation or term watch-outs

 Rules:

-- Keep guidance tool-agnostic.
+- Keep the output tool-agnostic.

 When to Use